Interior Department Initiative Means A Closer Look At Northwest Indigenous School Burial Sites

 Governor Inslee signed Bill 1725 which creates an endangered missing person advisory.
 Continue Reading Nationwide Alert System Created for Missing Indigenous Persons

-New funding for VAWA aims to help more communities / Photo: AP Listen NWPB’s Johanna Bejarano reports on new groups that could see extra protections… Continue Reading Renewed Violence Against Women Act Helps More Groups
+New funding for VAWA aims to help more communities / Photo: AP Listen NWPB’s Johanna Bejarano reports on new groups that could see extra protections in the federal Violence Against… Continue Reading Renewed Violence Against Women Act Helps More Groups

 The story of some Native American Scouts and their complicated reasons for working with the United States government.
 Continue Reading Past As Prologue: The Complicated Relationship Between Indian Scouts And The U.S. Government